selvester69/udemyLeetcodePrep/README.md

 Date 21-JUL-2024
 SideKick: Easy Recursion Problems
-1.Fibonacci Number
+1. Fibonacci Number
-2.Power
+2. Power
-3.Print Number
+3. Print Number
-4.Number of Digits
+4. Number of Digits
-5.Sum of Digits
+5. Sum of Digits
-6.Multiplication
+6. Multiplication
-7.Count Zeros
+7. Count Zeros
+8. Geometric Sum

+Date 22-JUL-2024
+SideKick: Medium Recursion Problems
+1. Check if array is sorted
-8.Geometric Sum
+2. Sum of array
+3. Check if element is Present in array
+4. First index of element
+5. Last Index of element
+6. Store all Position of the element
+7. Count Occurence of element
+8. Check Palindrome